 No doubt, disaster will not come knocking at your door, but we know that “prevention is better than cure”.

-Following my 21 tips can help you to move one more step towards safety.
+Following my, these 51 tips can help you to move one more step toward safety.